EdgeVPN/ipop-project.github.io/_pages/flannel.md

 ...
 ```

-* Retrive kube-flannel.yml file using wget or your preferred method from the [coreos/flannel website](https://github.com/coreos/flannel)
+* Retrive kube-flannel.yml file (e.g. using wget or git) from the [coreos/flannel website](https://github.com/coreos/flannel/tree/master/Documentation)

-* Add the argument  - --iface=<Evio_app_bridge_name> corresponding to container command "/opt/bin/flanneld" in the kube-flannel.yml deployment file as shown in the example below.
+* Edit kube-flannel.yml to add the argument  - --iface=<Evio_app_bridge_name> corresponding to container command "/opt/bin/flanneld" in the kube-flannel.yml deployment file as shown in the example below.

-* Note: make sure you edit the entry that corresponds to the -amd64 architecture
+* Note: make sure you edit all applicable entry(ies) as there might be multiple entries under containers:

 * Replace <Evio_app_bridge_name> with the name of the bridge created by Evio in your host overlay (this name is the concatenation of the "NamePrefix" and overlay ID parameters from the [Evio configuration file](/configbasics); in the example below, it is "brl101000F"